mattpalermo/Public-No-Track-Service/README.md

 ## Feedback

 Any feedback is welcome in the [issues list].
+Private feedback is welcome via email at <matt.r.palermo@gmail.com>.

 ## Open source server configuration